RediSearch/RediSearch/docs/Commands.md

   reindexing.
 Fields not given to the command will be loaded from the current version of the document.
 Also, if only non-indexable fields, score or payload are set - we do not do a full re-indexing of the document, and this will be a lot faster.

+- **NOCREATE** (only applicable with REPLACE): If set, the document is only updated and reindexed if it already exists.
+If the document does not exist, an error will be returned.

 - **FIELDS**: Following the FIELDS specifier, we are looking for pairs of  `{field} {value}` to be indexed.
 Each field will be scored based on the index spec given in `FT.CREATE`.